Carnival needed better access to data to improve and personalize the guest experience while protecting shipboard systems and customer data.

-Carnival Corporation — the world’s largest leisure travel company — operates nine cruise brands, sailing 100-plus ships to more than 700 ports on all seven continents, representing about 50 percent of the global cruise market.
+As the world’s largest leisure travel company, Carnival Corporation operates nine cruise brands, sailing 100-plus ships to more than 700 ports on all seven continents, representing about 50 percent of the global cruise market.
 Carnival continually strives to improve and personalize the customer experience, and one solution is to unlock the value from its data — from the bridge and engine room to the shops, restaurants, casinos, website and more.
-Since deploying the Splunk platform, Carnival has seen benefits including:

 With about 12 million people cruising with Carnival annually and 250,000 guests on the water at any time, Carnival Corporation is a collection of floating cities that generate a lot of data.
 Previously, information from shipboard systems, as well as data from the website and other sources, was siloed.
 Carnival knew that using its data more effectively — everything from monitoring the performance of onboard satellite dishes to enabling secure connectivity while at sea — could help to improve the customer experience.